Buy Pre-War Cards

 To follow the sale, simply follow the Twitter account and then watch your timeline for the posts.
 I will post cards for sale in one long thread on Twitter and they should continuously show up on your timeline.
 If you don’t see them, you can also go to the site’s Twitter account page and keep refreshing the page in your browser.
 The new tweets will show up there.

 Typically, I’ll take a picture of a card’s front and back and post it, identifying it and listing a price.
 Note that the majority of the cards are in decent lower-grade condition.
 That is not always the case but often is.
 If you are looking for PSA 5s of T206 cards, this isn’t really the sale for you.
 The number of cards posted in a sale varies.
-Could be 50, could be a little less, could be a little more.
-Sort of depends on my mood and how tired I am of taking pictures of cards, frankly.
-Most sales last between 3-4 hours.
-I’ll post a card then a few minutes later, will post another one.
+Could be 50, could be 100.
+The sales typically run about three hours.

 How do I buy a card?

 If you see a card you want, simply reply to that post.
-Note that some stuff sells very quickly (sometimes within seconds of being posted).
-If you see something you want, reply with the comment ‘SOLD’ or some version of ‘I’ll take it.’
+Note that some stuff sells very quickly (often, within seconds of being posted).
+If you see something you want, reply with the comment ‘SOLD,’ ‘TAKE,’ ‘YES,’ ‘Y’, or some version of ‘I’ll take it.’

 Do not make the statement ambiguous so that it is hard to determine your intent.
 Something like, ‘I should buy this’, etc. is nice but unless you specifically say you will take the card, please try to leave comments like that out.
 Otherwise, if someone comments after you that they will buy the card, they will have priority for it.
 Just say ‘sold’ and leave the guessing out of my hands.